What is the Ghost Filter?

 Q: Why do the colours look completely wrong?

 That is the intended "Ghost" effect!
-The algorithm intentionally swaps the Red and Blue color channels to create an unnatural, cold and spectral atmosphere.
+The algorithm intentionally swaps the Red and Blue colour channels to create an unnatural, cold and spectral atmosphere.

 Q: Why is my video mostly gray/black?